How to Tell if a Wall is Insulated (Quick Answer)

 Now let’s get into the nitty-gritty of it.

 Those cold drafts, high energy bills, and uncomfortable rooms are pretty big indicators that something is up with your exterior wall insulation.

 You want to fix these problems, but how can you if you don’t know what’s in your walls to begin with?
-You can’t check insulation in walls like you can an attic, crawl space, or rim joist because they aren’t an open cavity.
+You can’t check insulation in walls like you can in an attic, crawl space, or rim joist because they aren’t an open cavity.

 When a RetroFoam dealer comes out to your home, they’re going to check to see what kind of existing insulation is in the walls to get to the bottom of the problems you’re experiencing.
 We’re going to explain the techniques they use to get a look at the inside of your walls and give you a few tips to find out what’s in there on your own.

 How Do You Know if Your Walls are Insulated?

 There are a few ways to see if there is any insulation in your walls.